Motorcycle Accident Lawyer

 Because the issues of liability for motorcycle accidents involving lane splitting can be complex, the advice and representation of a skilled Illinois motorcycle attorney is critical.
-The Chicago motorcycle accident attorneys at Ankin Law Offices are familiar with Illinois motorcycle laws and the variety of legal issues that can arise following a motorcycle accident.
+The Chicago motorcycle accident attorneys at Ankin Law are familiar with Illinois motorcycle laws and the variety of legal issues that can arise following a motorcycle accident.
 Contact one of our skilled Chicago motorcycle accident attorneys to learn more about your rights and remedies following a motorcycle accident involving lane splitting.

 Chicago Road Hazards Attorneys

 Motorcycles are much more susceptible to accidents due to road hazards.
 Motorcycle riders must pay close attention to the road surface and take care when encountering a road hazard.
-The knowledgeable Chicago motorcycle accident attorneys at Ankin Law Offices, LLC have considerable experience representing victims in personal injury or wrongful death lawsuits.
+The knowledgeable Chicago motorcycle accident attorneys at Ankin Law, LLC have considerable experience representing victims in personal injury or wrongful death lawsuits.
 Contact one of our skilled Chicago motorcycle accident attorneys to schedule a free consultation to learn more about your legal rights and remedies following a motorcycle accident.